-Top left: Detail of the wainscoting and Japanese grass panels covering the built-in cabinets.
-Top right: View from living room looking west toward the hallway.
-Lower left: Detail view of the tiled fireplace (2012).
+Top: View of the living room looking south (2015).
+Lower left: Detail view of the tiled fireplace (2015).
 Lower right: Fireplace and inset shelves (c.
-1935).
-Source: Collection of Christine Willemsen.
+1935); Source: Collection of Christine Willemsen.

 Left: Interior door with ribbed decorative glass set in horizontally oriented muntins (2012).
+Below: View of the living room looking north (2015).

 The main floor, on the same level as the entrance, contains a living room, study, hall, bathroom, and kitchen.
-With 11' high ceilings, a dramatic corner bay featuring floor to ceiling windows, walls covered with stained wood wainscoting and inlaid Japanese grass cloth, the 33' x 18' living room provided a suitably dramatic backdrop for concerts and performances by Henry Cowell and the New Music Society.
-The 3' Philippine mahogany wainscoting, which continues into the hall and study, was stained to give a "lavender grey affect."
-Celotex, an insulating board made of cane fiber that was typically incorporated into the interior or exterior walls, was used to clad the interior walls.
-It was touted for its heat insulating quality and sound absorption capacity.
-An efficient material for sound quieting, the material was frequently used in the interior of theaters, auditoriums, churches, and broadcasting studios and was likely chosen by Morrow & Morrow to enhance the living room's acoustical quality.
+With 11' high ceilings, a dramatic corner bay featuring floor to ceiling windows, walls covered with stained wood wainscoting and inlaid Japanese grass cloth, the $33' \times 18'$ living room provided a suitably dramatic backdrop for concerts and performances by Henry Cowell and the New Music Society.
+The 3' Philippine mahogany wainscoting, which continues into the hall and study, was stained to give a "lavender grey affect."4 Celotex, an insulating board made of cane fiber that was typically incorporated into the interior or exterior walls, was used to clad the interior walls.
+It was touted for its heat insulating quality and sound absorption capacity.5 An efficient material for sound quieting, the material was frequently used in the interior of theaters, auditoriums, churches, and broadcasting studios and was likely chosen by Morrow & Morrow to enhance the living room's acoustical quality.
 Built-in cabinets and deep cupboards are hidden behind the wall panels.
 The Philippine mahogany floors were treated with a grey stain, somewhat darker than the wainscoting, which was described by Olive Cowell, as "NOT yellow or brown or red!
-But blending with furniture."
+But blending with furniture."6